 An ‘experience’, as the Harvard Business Review put it, is what happens when “a company intentionally uses services as the stage, and goods as the props, to engage individual customers in a way that creates a memorable event.”

-It is unsurprising then, that consumers these days – primarily driven by Millennials – are spending more on experiences than on material possessions.
+No surprise then that consumers are spending more on experiences than on material possessions.

-There seem to be three key factors that have steered consumer spending in this direction.
-More specifically:
+In short: Millennials are the driving force behind the experience economy.
+And there appears to be three key factors that has steered consumer spending in this direction.

-Building on the quest for ‘likes’ is how Millennials view the world through social media.
-With one’s every move – from what he eats for breakfast to the hike he enjoyed over the weekend – broadcast far and wide, it’s no wonder that the fear of missing out on what others are enjoying is driving Millennials’ thirst for experiences.
+Aside from the quest for more likes, Millennials also tend to ‘see’ the world through social media.
+With one’s every move broadcast far and wide – from what he eats for breakfast to the hike he enjoyed over the weekend – it’s no wonder that the fear of missing out on what others are enjoying is driving Millennials’ thirst for experiences.

 Most importantly, consumers’ perspectives on what it means to live a meaningful and happy life has evolved.